 However, as is the case with the animals associated with every sign on the Chinese zodiac, dogs are incompatible with some zodiac animals.
 Dogs and dragons, in particular, are known to have frequent personality conflicts due to their shared headstrong nature.
 Also, dogs don’t interact well with oxen or goats.

 Understanding the Chinese zodiac, Chinese New Year and the importance of these customs in Chinese culture is a useful way to educate yourself about Chinese history and society.

-Check out this TED Talk by Chinese educator Shao Lan to understand more about how the zodiac affects life in China, and even the whole world, today:
+Check out this TED Talk by Chinese educator Shao Lan.
+Ms. Lan helps us you understand more about how the zodiac affects life in China, and even the whole world, today.

 Because Chinese New Year is the most important holiday in China and is observed all over the world by members of the Chinese diaspora, Chinese language students would be wise to educate themselves about the customs surrounding this important tradition.

 |属狗||shǔgǒu||to belong to the Dog zodiac sign|

 |本命年||běnmìngnián||natal year (i.e. one's zodiac year)|

 |干支||gānzhī||the 10 heavenly stems and 12 earthly branches|

 |农历||nóngli||Chinese lunisolar calendar|